Gent-Systems/gent-systems-website/kb/software-engineering/tools/VIM.md

 ## Vim Config File

 The _.vimrc_ file (usually found in the home folder, but can be placed in other directories for per project custom features) is useful for enabling extended features of Vim and for personalization/customization of Vim.
-To see an example _.vimrc_ with comments on what-does-what, see [this GitHub link](https://github.com/JohnnyGOX17/configs-tools/blob/master/.vimrc).
+To see an example _.vimrc_ with comments on what-does-what, see [this GitHub link](https://github.com/JohnnyGOX17/configs/blob/master/configs/.vimrc).

+Vim can also be further extended with plugins and plugin managers such as [vim-plug](https://github.com/junegunn/vim-plug).

 ## Techniques for Development